-The myth of the ghost ship has been often been depicted in movies and operas.
-But these depictions have been filled with hyperbole so as to enhance the imagery of ghostliness associated with the haunted vessel.
-The origin and the continuance of the myth however is completely different, though no less eerie.
+The realm of oceanic navigation is one that consists of a number of superstitions.
+Among others, haunted ships have always been typecast as being omens of ill luck and potentially fatal incidents.
+In line with the popularity of such stories in the waters, the myths and legends of ghost ships have also often been depicted in movies and operas.
+But these depictions of nautical myths and legends often have been filled with exaggerations to enhance the imagery of ghostliness associated with the haunted vessel.
+The origin and the continuance of the myth, however, is completely different most of the times, though no less eerie.

 Origin of the Myth

-In contemporary times, more than ghost ships, the threat of pirate vessels looms on a really massive scale.
-And while the spectre of the Dutchman cannot be overruled, skippers and the crew would be more wary of pirate vessels taking advantage of the situation under the guise of a centuries-old ghost vessel rather than sighting an actual ghost ship itself.
+Despite these logical explanations, many still believe in the existence of such ghost ship.
+However, in contemporary times, more than ghost ships, the threat of pirate vessels looms on a really massive scale.
+And, while the spectre of the Dutchman cannot be overruled, skippers and the crew would be more wary of pirate vessels taking advantage of the situation under the guise of a centuries-old ghost vessel rather than sighting an actual ghost ship itself.

 Disclaimer: The authors’ views expressed in this article do not necessarily reflect the views of Marine Insight.
 Data and charts, if used, in the article have been sourced from available information and have not been authenticated by any statutory authority.
 The author and Marine Insight do not claim it to be accurate nor accept any responsibility for the same.
 The views constitute only the opinions and do not constitute any guidelines or recommendation on any course of action to be followed by the reader.